vatsalsinghkv/interactive-pricing-component/README.md

 ### Useful resources

-- [TheNetNija Youtube](https://www.youtube.com/c/TheNetNinja) - This helped me learn jQuery, GitHub, CSS Grid.
+- [TheNetNinja Youtube](https://www.youtube.com/c/TheNetNinja) - This helped me learn jQuery, GitHub, CSS Grid.
 This guy is legend there's lot of stuff to learn, which I will be learning in future.
 - [GeeksForGeeks](https://www.geeksforgeeks.org/) - This is amazing website for articles, snippets, projects, algorithms etc.
 - [MDN Docs](https://developer.mozilla.org/en-US/) - This is an amazing reference which helped me finally understand detailed concepts like data- attr, aria attr, input range etc.